last update : 2025.07.23. mminhoon@gmail.com

 Center-Right, Valley of Fire is stained by the red wilderness.

-Center-Center, Wild Camomile-like Array nurtures the days of youth left in its stamens.
+Center-Center, Wild Chamomile Array nurtures the days of youth left in its stamens.

-Right-Back, Weed’s Struggle carries on the roundelay of grasses.
+Right-Back, Weed Struggle carries on the roundelay of grasses.

-Left-Back, Sandy Palm descends the staircase, recalling a lover’s skin.
+Left-Back, Sandy Palm descends the staircase, recalling his lover’s skin.

-The memories entangled in rope dredge up a forgotten question.
+The memories entangled in rope dredge up forgotten questions.
 Where does grand love take root?
 Hope writhes within the transparent pillar.

 Left-Center, Parting is neat.